dennisXZX/reading-list/README.md

 # I Want To Be A Web Developer

-Inspired by [Google Interview University](https://github.com/jwasham/google-interview-university/blob/master/README.md), this is my eight-month study plan for building towards my goal of becoming a web developer.
+Inspired by [Google Interview University](https://github.com/jwasham/google-interview-university/blob/master/README.md), this list is my personal eight-month study plan for building towards my goal of becoming a web developer.

 ## Pull Request Is Warmly Welcomed

 Please don't hesitate to recommend any resources you think are helpful.
+Thank you!

 ## Let's Do It Together